CesMak/microflack_admin/README.md

 * login (user service)   -> (token service gets request with username and pw -> asks user service if ok before gives out the token)  -> mark user as active (shows up on the right bar).
 * /api/users/me endpoint to validate username and password and return user information
 * register (POST) -> no token needed.
-*

-## Migrations
-* see: https://flask-migrate.readthedocs.io/en/latest/ Flask-Migrate uses Alembic
-  + flask db init adds migrations folder!
-* used for messages, users
-* service cannot create the db! (mysql)
-* db creation must be outside! (with admin pw happens in bash script!)
-* service can do the migration

 ## Configure HAProxy for SSL/TLS HTTPS Certbot
 https://serversforhackers.com/c/using-ssl-certificates-with-haproxy